Can I trademark a name that's already in use by someone else?

 As is often the case in legal matters, the answer here is "maybe."

 For instance, the name "MY GIRL" is a registered trademark owned by Enertec Enterprises for a line of dolls and accessories.
 However, there is a second trademark registration for the same name "MY GIRL" that is owned by Acushnet Company for a line of golf putters.
 The reason that these two different companies could register a trademark for the exact same name is that they operate in totally unrelated industries, and offer totally unrelated products.
 One company sells dolls, whereas the other company sells golf equipment.
+Because of the very separate lines of business, there is no trademark infringement happening between these two companies despite their similar name.
 (You can find out if there is another person or company using the mark you have in mind by searching thee USPTO database.)

 This is, in general, the test for if you will be able to register a mark that's already in use.
 Could consumers be confused and think your product is the work of the other company?